t3rmin0x/CTF-Writeups/RESTCON/Crypto/I love symbols/solution.md

 > Hint: mY kEybOard !s br)ken.

 ## Solution
 Tried a lot but couldn't solve it without the hint.
-The `!s br)ken.` part of the HINT got my eye on the number pad of my keyboard and I made a [script](dec.py) to decode these special characters to numbers.
+The `!s br)ken.` part of the HINT got my eye on the number pad of my keyboard and I wrote a python script to decode these special characters to numbers.

 ![keyboard num pad](keyboard.png)